scireum/sirius-biz/src/main/java/sirius/biz/storage/layer2/README.md

 A virtual delivery means that a file is being requested via a `/dasd/` served by our [BlobDispatcher](BlobDispatcher.java).

-In both cases, the main flow follows this pattern:
+The following diagram displays the main flow of the virtual delivery process:

 ```mermaid
 flowchart TD